A LDS Family History Center is a branch facility of the main Family History Library in Salt Lake City, Utah.

 For more on this article click here.

 All staff at the center(s) are volunteers.
-Although they won’t do research for you, they can give you an orientation to the center, answer your research questions, help you use the resources in the center, and order microfilm or microfiche from the Family History Library.
+Although they won’t research for you, they can give you an orientation to the center, answer your research questions, help you use the resources in the center, and order microfilm or microfiche from the Family History Library.
 Many centers offer free classes on genealogy and family history search.

-Resources normally available at The History Centers are microfilm, microfiche, computers, internet connectivity, various resource files and publications.
+Resources available at The History Centers are microfilm, microfiche, computers, internet connectivity, various resource files and publications.